aronlim47-maker/balance-rpg-workload-manager/README.md

 #### Confirmation and undo behaviour

-The Confirm Plan use case revalidates durations, deadlines, destination-day capacity, protected commitments and agreement status.
-If required information is missing or a constraint fails, it returns **Needs Review**, **Needs Agreement** or **No Feasible Plan** without changing the schedule.
+The Confirm Plan use case revalidates durations, deadlines, destination-day capacity and protected commitments.
+If required information is missing or a constraint fails, it returns **Needs Review** or **No Feasible Plan** without changing the schedule.
+Shared-commitment approval is outside the first release.

 A valid confirmation stores the previous plan, applies the selected changes and updates the interface.
 Undo restores the previous task placements and recovery reservation together.